Azure/Industrial-IoT/README.md

     docker run -p 62222:62222 microsoft/iot-edge-opc-publisher <applicationname> [<iothubconnectionstring>] [options]

-### Access to the host network
+### Enable intercontainer nameresolution
-To enable name resolution from within the container to the host network, you need to create a user define docker bridge network and connect the container to this network using the `--network`option as in this example:
+To enable name resolution from within the container to other containers, you need to create a user define docker bridge network and connect the container to this network using the `--network`option.
+Additionally you need to assign the container a name using the `--name` option as in this example:

     docker network create -d bridge iot_edge
-    docker run --network iot_edge microsoft/iot-edge-opc-publisher <applicationname> [<iothubconnectionstring>] [options]
+    docker run --network iot_edge --name publisher microsoft/iot-edge-opc-publisher <applicationname> [<iothubconnectionstring>] [options]

-### Access the container via a name on the network
-To access the Publisher container via a name from another container you need to assign a name to the container using the `--name` option as in this example:

-    docker run --name publisher microsoft/iot-edge-opc-publisher <applicationname> [<iothubconnectionstring>] [options] The Publisher container could now be reached by other containers via the name `publisher`over the network.
+The container can now be reached by other containers via the name `publisher`over the network.

 ### Assigning a hostname
 Publisher uses the hostname of the machine is running on for certificate and endpoint generation. docker chooses a random hostname if there is none set by the `-h` option.
 Here an example to set the internal hostname of the container to `publisher`: